Different seniority states of $^{119-126}$Sn isotopes: shell model description: Shell model Hamiltonian and model space

 Comparison of the calculated values with the experimental data for the $^{124}$Sn is shown in figure~\ref{f_sn124}.

-Comparing figures~\ref{f_sn120}, \ref{f_sn122} and \ref{f_sn124} shows that the energies of the positive and negative parity levels of all the experimental levels with respect to the ground state ones are decreased as compared to those of the even isotopes discussed in the previous subsections~\ref{sn120} and~\ref{sn122}.
 As compared to $^{122}$Sn, in the calculation only the energy of $2^+$ level is increased to 3 keV and all other energies of the levels are decreased with respect to ground state like in the experiment The 2$^+$ and 4$^+$ levels are only 35 keV and 15 keV lower, respectively, than the experimental ones which shows better agreement as compared to that of $^{120,122}$Sn.
 The values of the respective experimental and calculated energy gaps between the 4$^+$ and 6$^+$ levels are 352 keV and 339 keV.
 They are also in better agreement with the experiment than for $^{120,122}$Sn.
 The $6^+$, $8^+$ and $10^+$ triplet of the levels in the calculation is still slightly lower and more compressed than in the experiment: differences in the values of the experimental $6^+$ and $8^+$, and $8^+$ and $10^+$ levels are 124 and 79 keV, respectively, while the calculated values of these differences are 89 and 52 keV, respectively.
 The experimental difference between the $6^+$ and $8^+$ levels is decreased while, the difference between the $8^+$ and $10^+$ levels is increased as compared to that of $^{122}$Sn.
 Reverse trend is seen in the differences of the calculated levels: the difference between the $6^+$ and $8^+$ level is increased, the difference between $8^+$ and $10^+$ is decreased as compared to that of $^{122}$Sn.

-All other calculated levels, excluding $18^+$ which is 22 keV higher than in the experiment, are lower than those in the experiment.
-The $18^+$ level was higher than in the experiment for $^{120}$Sn and slightly lower for $^{122}$Sn.
-The experimental differences between the pair of levels 10$^+$ and 12$^+$, 12$^+$ and 14$^+$, 14$^+$ and 16$^+$, 16$^+$ and 18$^+$ are 1046 keV, 996 keV, 490 keV, 763 keV, while corresponding calculated differences are 943 keV, 1014 keV, 521 keV, 930 keV, i.e. trend in the differences is similar to the experimental one.
-Very close to the calculated $20^+$ level there is experimental level with 6976 keV energy which is 61 keV lower than in the calculated one.